d12frosted/elpa-mirror/gnu/wrap-search-readme.txt

 and the search is done again, with those settings.

-See the docstrings for `wrap-search' and `wrap-search-again'.
+See the `wrap-search' and `wrap-search-again' docstrings.